From our private database of 28,500+ case briefs...

 Facts

-Police got a tip that a suspect wanted for questioning related to a bombing was hiding in Dollree Mapp’s (defendant) home.
+Police got a tip that a suspect wanted for questioning related to a bombing was hiding in the home of Dollree Mapp (defendant).
 Officers forcibly entered the home without Mapp’s consent.
-When Mapp demanded to see the warrant, police showed her a piece of paper purported to be a “warrant.”
-However, when Mapp took the “warrant,” police engaged in a physical altercation to retrieve it from her.
+When Mapp demanded to see the warrant, police showed her a piece of paper purported to be a warrant.
+However, when Mapp took the so-called warrant, police engaged in a physical altercation to retrieve it from her.
 After searching the home, the officers found and seized books and photos that were introduced as evidence in Mapp’s criminal trial for possessing lewd and obscene materials in violation of Ohio state law.
 Mapp was convicted, even though there was no evidence that the police ever obtained a warrant to search Mapp’s home.
 The Ohio Supreme Court sustained the conviction, even though it concluded there was a reasonable argument for reversal due to the unjust manner in which the evidence was obtained.
 Mapp appealed to the United States Supreme Court, claiming that her conviction was the product of an unreasonable search and seizure.

 Rule of Law